ldtteam/MinecoloniesWiki/pages/src/source/items/waypoint.md

 {% endversion %}

 This tells the [Builder](../../source/workers/builder) to place the waypoint where you want it.
 If you did it right, the waypoint should be invisible.

+To remove a waypoint, hold the build tool in your hand and place ANY solid block on the space where the waypoint is.